ai4ed/PreferAttack/README.md

 - **Three LLM-as-a-Judge benchmarks** — Alpaca Eval, Arena Hard, and Code Judge Bench.
 - **Defense studies** — perplexity (PPL), learned classifiers (LR / MLP), and semantic-similarity detectors.

-> ⚠️ These are the paper's stated contributions.
-A systematic audit (linked above) found that several of them are **not faithfully implemented** in this checkout.
-See [Reproducibility status](#reproducibility-status) before relying on the numbers.

 ---

 ## Overview